Kolossion/ip-geo-finder/README.md

 ## Testing

 Currently only the API has tests.
 They can be run using `npm test`.
 These tests check for the basic cases around the `/location/:ip` endpoint: Valid, Invalid formatting (basically anything not an IP address), and Not in DB.

+For the front-end, the same test cases can be used, but must be run through the front-end itself (manual).
+The following values can be used to test:

+Valid: `8.8.8.8`
+Invalid: `Any string`
+Not in DB: `192.168.1.1`